-- 9.1 The Council will provide training to all relevant employees on a regular basis to make them aware of our Anti-Fraud, Bribery and Corruption policy and guidelines, in particular of possible types of bribery, the risks of engaging in bribery activity, and how employees may report suspicion of bribery. - 9.2 If any specific training is needed, please contact Tommy Hyun (Audit Manager), for further information.
+- 9.1 The Council will provide training to all relevant employees on a regular basis to make them aware of our Anti-Fraud, Bribery and Corruption policy and guidelines, in particular of possible types of bribery, the risks of engaging in bribery activity, and how employees may report suspicion of bribery. - 9.2 If any specific training is needed, please contact Andrew Hyatt (Tri-Borough Head of Fraud) for further information.